engrit-illinois/Invoke-TaskSequence/README.md

 	$num = ([string]$_).PadLeft(2,"0")
 	"comp-name-$($num)"
 }
-Invoke-TaskSequence -ComputerNames $comps -TsPackageId "MP002DF7" -TsDeploymentId "MP02137A"
+Invoke-TaskSequence -ComputerNames $comps -TsPackageId "MP002DF7" -TsDeploymentId "MP02137A" -Log ":ENGRIT:"
 ```

 # Parameters

 ### -ComputerNames \<string[]\>
 Required string array.
-WIP
+An array of strings representing one or more names of computers to target.

 ### -TsPackageId \<string\>
 Required string.
-The PackageID of the desired TS.
+The PackageID of the desired TS to be run.
 Get this from the MECM console.
+The TS must be deployed to the target machine(s).

 ### -TsDeploymentId \<string\>
 Required string.